Ramsey Clark

 William Ramsey Clark (December 18, 1927 – April 9, 2021) was an American lawyer, activist, and federal government official.
 A progressive, New Frontier liberal, he occupied senior positions in the United States Department of Justice under Presidents John F. Kennedy and Lyndon B. Johnson, serving as United States Attorney General from 1967 to 1969; previously, he was Deputy Attorney General from 1965 to 1967 and Assistant Attorney General from 1961 to 1965.

 As attorney general, Clark was known for his vigorous opposition to the death penalty, aggressive support of civil liberties and civil rights, and dedication to enforcing United States antitrust laws.
 Clark supervised the drafting of the Voting Rights Act of 1965 and Civil Rights Act of 1968.

-After leaving public office, Clark led many progressive activism campaigns, including opposition to the War on Terror.
+After leaving public office, Clark led many progressive activism campaigns, including opposition to the war on terror.
 He offered advice or legal defense to such prominent figures as Charles Taylor, Slobodan Milošević, Saddam Hussein, Colonel Muammar Gaddafi, and Lyndon LaRouche.
-Until his death in 2021, Clark was the last surviving member of the cabinet of Lyndon B. Johnson.
+He was the last surviving Cabinet member of the Lyndon B. Johnson administration.

 Early life and career

 Clark was born in Dallas, Texas, on December 18, 1927, the son of jurist Tom C. Clark and his wife Mary Jane (née Ramsey).
 Clark's father served as United States Attorney General from 1945 to 1949 under President Harry S. Truman and then became a Supreme Court Justice in August 1949.
 His maternal grandfather was William Franklin Ramsey, who served on the Supreme Court of Texas, while his paternal grandfather, lawyer William Henry Clark, was president of the Texas Bar Association.

 Clark attended Woodrow Wilson High School in Washington, D.C., but dropped out at the age of 17 in order to join the United States Marine Corps, seeing action in Western Europe in the final months of World War II; he served until 1946.
-Back in the U.S., he earned a Bachelor of Arts from the University of Texas at Austin in 1949, and obtained a Master of Arts in American history from the University of Chicago and a Juris Doctor from the University of Chicago Law School in 1950 and 1951, respectively.
+Back in the U.S., he earned a Bachelor of Arts from the University of Texas at Austin in 1949, and obtained a Master of Arts in American history from the University of Chicago and a J.D. degree from the University of Chicago Law School in 1950 and 1951, respectively.
 While at the University of Texas, he was a member of the Delta Tau Delta fraternity.

 He was admitted to the Texas bar in 1950, and was admitted to practice before the Supreme Court of the United States in 1956.
 From 1951 to 1961, Clark practiced law as an associate and partner at his father's Texas law firm, Clark, Reed and Clark.